 What Is FIPS?

-The Federal Information Processing Standards (FIPS) are standards developed by the National Institute of Standards and Technology’s (NIST) Computer Security Division.
-These standards describe document processing, encryption systems, and other IT standards to be used within non-military government agencies.
-Government contractors are also expected to adhere to FIPS.
+The National Institute of Standards and Technology’s (NIST) Computer Security Division develops the Federal Information Processing Standards (FIPS).
+These standards define document processing, encryption systems, and other IT protocols for use within non-military government agencies.
+Government contractors must also follow FIPS requirements.

 What Is FIPS 140-2?

-FIPS 140-2 is the standard used by the United States government to validate the fact that cryptographic modules and solutions (hardware and software) produced by private sector companies meet the NIST standards and adhere to the Federal Information Security Management Act of 2002 (FISMA).
+FIPS 140-2 is a U.S. government standard for validating cryptographic modules and solutions from private sector companies.
+It ensures they meet NIST standards and comply with the Federal Information Security Management Act of 2002 (FISMA).

 The FIPS 140-2 encryption standard defines four levels, which are:

-Level 1: Requires that production-grade equipment and externally tested algorithms be used.
+Level 1: The system must use production-grade equipment and externally tested algorithms.

-Level 2: Requires physical tamper-evidence and role-based authentication for hardware.
-Software is required to run on an Operating System (OS) approved to Common Criteria (CC) at Evaluation Assurance Level 2 (EAL2).
+Level 2: The system must include physical tamper-evidence and role-based authentication for hardware.
+It must also run on an operating system approved under Common Criteria (CC) at Evaluation Assurance Level 2 (EAL2).

 Level 3: Hardware must feature physical tamper-resistance and identity-based authentication.
 There must also be a physical or logical separation between the interfaces through which critical security parameters (CSPs) enter and leave the module.
 Furthermore, private keys can only enter or leave the module in an encrypted form.